dougc333/videodemos/README.md

 VideoDemos for NVidia

+delete video_mouse.ipynb later
+all the javascript and python mouse handler for video is under video_mouse

+delete

 angular.min.js so we dont have to put this in all the subdirectories testprograms.ipynb has vlc demo program playing video. need a ui